Caribbean Weather in December: 5 Top Winter Getaways

 After more than a dozen visits to the Caribbean, I can say with confidence that temperatures and rainfall vary greatly from one destination to the next and one month to the next.

-3 Tips about Caribbean Weather in December
+Caribbean Temperatures in December

 Best December Temperatures